 There are many different versions of mauve depending on if it is a tint, a shade, or desaturated.
 Mauve tends to lean more pink or brown.

-While it is a great option for a neutral backdrop, it can also be used to bring youthfulness or femininity to a space.
+While it is an excellent choice for a neutral backdrop paint color, it can also be used to bring youthfulness or femininity to a space.

 1 | Setting Plaster by Farrow & Ball